boldingd/EclipsePhaseContent/Characters.md

   It's original display-name was "8xAkimbo Raging Bulls", and it's commonly referred to as "Akimbo" or "RBs" in conversation.
   (Note, you can use \[this\] or \[account-name:*id*\] with an account-id to use the account's current display name, which will be rendered like this: *Cyrano de Bergerac's Pansexual Cephalopod Understudy*.)

-Commonly called "Akimbo" or "RBs," *Cyrano de Bergerac's Pansexual Cephalopod Understudy* is a sentinel known for his effectiveness in combat and infiltration, and more recently for his support and advisory work.
+Commonly called "Akimbo" or "RBs," *Cyrano de Bergerac's Pansexual Cephalopod Understudy* is a sentinel known for his effectiveness in combat and infiltration roles, and more recently for his support and advisory work.
-He has an excellent track-record and good feedback; his only real demerits are a slightly irritable personal style and being more than a little "gung-ho."
+He has an excellent track-record and good feedback; his only real demerits are a slightly irritable personal style and being more than a little gung-ho.

-Being an octopus uplift, Akimbo prefers morphs that resemble his natural form and provide it's advantages — although experience has shown that he is perfectly capable of functioning in conventional humanoid morphs.
+Being an octopus uplift, Akimbo prefers morphs that resemble his natural form and provide its advantages — although experience has shown that he is perfectly capable of functioning in conventional humanoid morphs.

-Akimbo was initially recruited by \@curé and operated in his cell, but, for reasons unknown, has since been moved to a safe-house and assigned to support cells.
+Akimbo was initially recruited by \@curé and operated in his cell, but, for reasons that have been need-to-know, has since been moved to a safe-house and assigned to support operations.
-In his current capacity, he has contributed to CASE:ENFIELD, a cell developing libraries of useful fabber blueprints, and CASE:MELCHETT, a cell providing training and support to teams who lack combat expertise.
+In his current capacity, he has contributed to CASE:ENFIELD, a cell developing libraries of useful fabber blueprints, and CASE:MELCHETT, a cell providing training and support (and skillsofts) to teams who lack combat expertise.
 (Unlike \@anarcat, Akimbo's arrangement is temporary, and he will be returned to field work once the issue has been resolved — whatever that issue was.)

 ### 0514NOMAD